nwutils/nw-updater/README.md

 ```

 Inside the app manifest, you need to specify where to download packages from for all supported OS'es, a manifest url where this manifest can be found and the current version of the app.

+Note that compressed apps are assumed to be downloaded in the format produced by grunt-node-webkit-builder.

 ### updater:checkNewVersion(cb)